July 2019: Paragraph 6 was added, regarding submission of the Checklist.

 The Decision Support Tool is used to inform the decision as to whether a person is eligible for NHS Continuing Healthcare.
 It is not an assessment.
 It is a tool designed to collate and present information of the person’s needs including evidence from assessments and reports completed by members of the MDT and those who are involved in the delivery of care and support for the individual.

 There will be cases where practitioners are requested to be part of an MDT for a person they are not currently involved with.
 In such cases they still have a responsibility to attend.
+This includes those who are self-funding their care.

 The practitioner should record the following information in the person’s Adult Care records: